 This power is a massive debuff to enemy defenses, making it a pretty ideal power to make use of against major targets.
 If you have other sources of Hobbled and Weakened though, you may want to pass on this.

 Basically the Fire Godlike's racial ability made into a power.
 Its pretty underwhelming and generally not worth the Focus to cast unless you're up against a really large group, and they're all targeting one character.

 Whisper of Treason will usually be a better use of Focus since Charmed does nearly the same thing as Dominate, costs significantly less Focus and has a much longer range.
 Puppet Master does have a few things going for it though; for one it has longer duration than Whisper of Treason.
 Dominate also doesn't incur a massive penalty to accuracy and defenses like Charmed does, making a Dominated target much more of a potent threat to their own allies.

-Oh man, I love this.
-This power inflicts Sickened and Frightened in a wide area, which excellent for lowering enemy defenses.
-This power is really good if your packing a lot of casters as this will make Fort-based spells much easier to use.
+This power inflicts Sickened and Frightened in a wide area, which excellent for lowering enemy defences.
+This power is really good if you're packing a lot of casters as this will make Fort-based spells much easier to use.
 Frightened is also good since it lowers Will, so this power can also work as an accuracy boost for your Cipher.